alex-058/android-habit-hunter/Readme.md

 * Custom circular progress bar to track habit progress for enhanced user experience
 * Data binding (one and two way) in views

+> The **technical report** can be retrieved in the wiki section of this github repository!

 @2022, Alexaneer Wastl